Need help? Call +971 4 456 1940

 If you are invited to a business meal, wait for the host to start eating before you begin.
 Table manners are generally formal, and it is considered polite to keep your elbows off the table and chew with your mouth closed.

-What Are Some Tips for Practicing Good Business Etiquette in Canada?
+Essential Tips for Business Etiquette in the Canadian Landscape

 While business etiquette in Canada may vary depending on the region, industry and situation, there are some general guidelines that can help you make a good impression on your Canadian partners: